 A searchable archive containing newspapers from 1888-2012, via the Benzie Shores District Library.
 Includes The Benzie Banner, Benzie Record Patriot, Benzonia Citizen, Frankfort Express, South Frankfort Alert, Elberta Alert, and The Frankfort Times.

 The NMC Library created an index for the following newspapers: The Grand Traverse Herald, The Evening Record, The Morning Record, The Traverse Bay Eagle, and The Traverse City Record Eagle.
 The index covers newspaper stories, including birth, marriage, and death announcements, from the Traverse City area from 1868 to approximately 1985.

 Contains most issues of the newspaper in the following date ranges: 1858 to 1977, 1988 & 1989 and 2009 to the current year, with a processing delay of several months for new issues.
+Also contains the Grand Traverse Herald and other predecessors to the Record-Eagle.
 Access is restricted to NMC users; password required or visit the library to access this database.